maxchistt/react-notes/README.md

    - set `MongoDb_ExePath` - path to mongod.exe
    - set `MongoDb_DataFolderPath` - path to db folder

-3. To start Mongo database
+3. To start Mongo database use `npm run mongo-windows:start`

-   - run `mongo_win_install.bat` file
-   - or run `npm run mongo-windows:start` command with npm

 ### Mongo installation on Ubuntu 20.04

-Be careful, it's correct relative path in your commands

-1. To prepare and setup mongo
+1. To prepare and setup mongo use `npm run mongo-ubuntu:full-setup`

-   - run next in bash:

-     - `sudo apt update && sudo apt upgrade`
-     - `cd && cd react-notes/mongo/Ubuntu && chmod +x mongo_ubuntu_setup.sh && chmod +x mongo_ubuntu_install.sh && cd`
-     - `cd && ./react-notes/mongo/Ubuntu/mongo_ubuntu_setup.sh`

-   - or run next with npm: `npm run mongo-ubuntu:full-setup`

-2. To start Mongo database
+2. To start Mongo database use `npm run mongo-ubuntu:start`

-   - run next in bash: `cd && ./react-notes/mongo/Ubuntu/mongo_ubuntu_install.sh`
-   - or run next with npm: `npm run mongo-ubuntu:start`

 ### Cloud Mongo connection